The 11 Best Overdrive Pedals

 As the labels on the footswitches suggest. the Dual Fusion gives you vintage and modern overdrive effects in one unit, and since both channels are based on actual Wampler pedals, there's no need to skimp on quality.
 Users and experts alike are impressed by this pedal's transparency, which is applies even in high gain settings.
 So if you're like Tom Quayle and want the nuances of your guitar playing to come through with your riffs and solos, then you'll love this pedal.

 Each of the two channels have independent controls and signal routing so they behave like two distinct pedals, allowing for a variety of combinations to play and experiment with.
 Voicing switches allow for further tone sculpting, adding up to a wide array of tone options.
 The only downside to this pedal is its premium price tag and bulk, but given its quality and 2-in-1 configuration, you're getting more than your money's worth.
 You can check out the Wampler Tumnus Overdrive if space and budget is limited.

 MXR Custom Badass Modified Overdrive

-The MXR Custom Badass Modifified O.D. gives you classic overdrive sounds with modern tone shaping enhancements.
-The Custom Badass Modified OD features a 100Hz cut and boost knob that lets you fine-tune the sound, as well as a bump switch that gives you a separate voicing that emphasizes the lower midrange.
+The MXR Custom Badass Modified O.D. gives you classic overdrive sounds with modern tone shaping enhancements.
+It features a 100Hz cut and boost knob that lets you fine-tune your sound, as well as a bump switch that lets you emphasize the lower midrange.

 It provides great sustain and gain without hurting your natural guitar tone, and it gives you more room to tweak the sound.
 This versatile overdrive pedal comes in a compact form, with boutique-like appearance that matches the quality of its tone.